 Hearing a Rhyme – With repeated exposure to rhyming books and songs, kids begin to develop the ability to hear the rhyme in spoken language.

 Identifying a Rhyme – Next, kids will start to identify two words that rhyme.

 Producing a Rhyme – The final stage is when kids are able to produce their own examples of rhyming words.

-The good news is that playing with words is fun and exciting for young children.
+The good news is that playing with words and rhyming practice is fun and exciting for children in preschool, pre-k, and kindergarten.
 Rhyming is an especially fun skill to practice and can usually be picked up by kids with repeated exposure.
 Here are some ways that you can help kids hear, identify and then produce rhymes.

 If you need some new rhyming books to add to your library.
 Check out my favorite rhyming books for kids.

 Young kids love themselves, and they love their names.
 That’s why one of the best ways to introduce literacy skills to young kids is to focus the activity around their names.

 Imagine the fun as you read “Zippity zoppity Zelicia a zebra sat on……” and your kids scream “Felicia!!!”